Thursday, October 12, 2017

 Enter the haunted house!

-The first level introduces us nicely to the freaky horror with some puzzle-solving, along with a variety of classic baddies: zombies, headless ghosts, and a Morticia Addams lookalike.
-The puzzles are quite easy and shouldn't tax the grey matter too much: move a table to reach an item, find keys to unlock doors, and wear cute booties to creep past something scary.
-Things heat up on the next level with tougher monsters and trickier-level designs.
+The first level introduces us to freaky horror with puzzle-solving, along with a variety of classic baddies: zombies, headless ghosts, and a Morticia Addams lookalike.
+The puzzles are easy and shouldn't tax the grey matter too much: move a table to reach an item, find keys to unlock doors, and wear cute booties to creep past something scary.
+Things heat up on the next level with tougher monsters and puzzles.

 Level passes WolfmanHammerLugosiNosferatu & Garlic.